MathLee/ACCoNet/README.md

 # Training

-We provide the code for ACCoNet_VGG and ACCoNet_ResNet, please modify '--is_ResNet' and the pathes of datasets in train_ACCoNet.py.
+We provide the code for ACCoNet_VGG and ACCoNet_ResNet, please modify '--is_ResNet' and the paths of datasets in train_ACCoNet.py.

 For ACCoNet_VGG, please modify paths of [VGG backbone](https://pan.baidu.com/s/1YQxKZ-y2C4EsqrgKNI7qrw) (code: ego5) in /model/vgg.py.